datashim-io/datashim/README.md

 file1.txt  file2.txt

 ```
-Feel free to test adding new content to the minio bucket and verify it is immediately
+Feel free to test adding new content to the NooBaa bucket and verify it is immediately
 available to the pod by re executing the above command.

 Notice the way we annotate the pod to make it aware of the datasets.
 For instance if we wanted to use multiple datasets,